alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

         2097152           20       305.00      6557.31
         4194304           10       675.20      5924.16

-.. note:: If you request more CPU cores than your cluster can accommodate, your job will wait in the queue (in case more nodes are added to your cluster at a later date, either manually or through the Alces Flight autoscaling feature).
+.. note:: If you request more CPU cores than your cluster can accommodate, your job will wait in the queue.
+If you are using the Flight Compute auto-scaling feature, your job will start to run once enough new nodes have been launched.

 Requesting more memory
 ----------------------

-In order to promote best-use of the cluster scheduler - particularly in a shared environment, it is recommended to inform the scheduler the maximum required memory per submitted job.
+In order to promote best use of the cluster scheduler - particularly in a shared environment, it is recommended to inform the scheduler the maximum required memory per submitted job.
 This helps the scheduler appropriately place jobs on the available nodes in the cluster.

 You can specify the maximum amount of memory required per submitted job with the ``--mem=<MB>`` option.
 This informs the scheduler of the memory required for the submitted job.
 Optionally - you can also request an amount of memory *per CPU core* rather than a total amount of memory required per job.
 To specify an amount of memory to allocate *per core*, use the ``--mem-per-cpu=<MB>`` option.